 Great family-friendly Italian restaurant: Picotin Express

 Whether it’s a cosy family dinner, a monthly meet-up with friends, or a private party, Picotin Express is well-suited for various occasions.
 The setting is casual and relaxed, so it’s the perfect place to drop by after work for a well-deserved pint, or turn up in shorts for laid back brunch on a Saturday.
 Entertainment-wise, there’s table football and a snooker table at the alfresco dining area.
 On a regular day, the spacious bistro offers a variety of seating arrangements for different crowds.
-But if you’re planning to host a function, the restaurant is equipped with a sound system and projector, and can host up to 200 people in total – 120 indoors and 80 outdoors.
+Planning to hold a function?
+The restaurant is equipped with a sound system and projector, and can host up to 200 people in total – 120 indoors and 80 outdoors.

 Portions here are pretty generous (which we’re not complaining about) so it’s best to visit in a group, especially if you’re a small eater.
 An easy, elegant starter we enjoyed is the asparagus, Parma ham and poached egg salad ($20).
 You also won’t go wrong with the classic tomato and mozzarella salad ($18): fresh, plump and juicy heirloom tomato pieces served with a giant mozzarella ball and a flavourful pesto sauce on top.